Monday, June 15, 2009

 I choose this section because I relate to 2 parts of this quote.
 First the christian part.
 I believe in Jesus and I base my personal life in that, and even though we all think that we are right and we wish that everyone else would believe in our own "religion", the truth is I don't see humanity going to the same church any time soon.

 So when it comes to working as a team or building up a country spending time fighting about our believes is not a really smart thing to do.
 Obama describes our differences, and not only describes us as a nation, he describes us as a "diverse" nation.
-Not only because of our believes but when he talks about this country being "shaped" by different cultures.
+Not only because of our believes but when he talks about this country being

 I identify with the "culture" part of the speech because even though I was born here, I lived most part of my life in Mexico, and I know that my culture comes with me, and can be an influence to my American friends.